hmrc/sole-trader-identification-frontend/README.md

 ---
 Creates a new journey for an Individual, storing the journeyConfig against the journeyId.

 #### Request:

-optServiceName will default to `Entity Validation Service` if the field is not provided. optFullNamePageLabel if present will allow the calling service to customise title and H1 of the starting journey page.
+The property labels enables custom welsh and english translations for the full name page label and service name to be provided by the calling service.
+If the property is not defined, the service name in english will default to the value defined by the property optServiceName and the service name in welsh will default to the service default.
+If " optServiceName" is not defined the service name in english will be the service default `Entity Validation Service`.
+The above behaviour will apply also if the property is present, but one or both of the nested properties "en" and "cy" are not defined. optFullNamePageLabel if present will allow the calling service to customise title and H1 of the starting journey page.

-labels enables custom welsh translations for the full name page label and service name to be provided by the calling service.
-If the labels property is omitted or present, but the "cy" property is not fully defined, the service's default values will be used for the undefined fields.

 All other fields must be provided.